preset/website/content/docs/05-actions/10-execute.md

 ## Initialization

-Call the `execute` method on the `Peeset` singleton.
+Call the `execute` method on the `Preset` singleton.
 The first parameter should be the program or command name, and the following parameter is variadic and represents the arguments.

 ```ts
 // Will run `composer create-project laravel/laravel`